utiasDSL/gym-pybullet-drones/README.md

 ```
 @MISC{gym-pybullet-drones2021,
     author = {Panerati, Jacopo and Zheng, Hehui and Zhou, SiQi and Xu, James and Prorok, Amanda and Schoellig, Angela P.},
-    title = {Learning to Fly—a Gym Environment with PyBullet Physics for the Reinforcement Learning of Multi-agent Quadcopter Control},
+    title = {Learning to Fly—a Gym Environment with PyBullet Physics for Reinforcement Learning of Multi-agent Quadcopter Control},
     howpublished = {\url{https://github.com/utiasDSL/gym-pybullet-drones}},
     year = {2021}
 }